noorac/noorac/README.md

 # Hi, my name is Kjetil Paulsen

-My interests lie in the intersection between data analytics, programming and math.
+My interests lie in the intersection between data analytics, programming and math, genetic algorithms and neural networks.
+My main languge isbPython, but I am currently trying to expand my skills in C.

 Welcome to my portfolio!
 This repository showcases the projects I've developed to demonstrate my skills in Python programming, web development, and problem-solving.
 Below, you'll find a brief overview of each project with links to their respective repositories.